 A paraumbilical hernia is caused by fat or part of the intestine bulging through a natural opening in the abdomen wall, around the navel.
 Paraumbilical hernias usually develop later in life and are often caused by acquired abdomen openings linked to intra-abdominal pressure from carrying excess body weight, ascites (a buildup of fluid between the abdominal lining and the organs), cancer or other intra-abdominal malignancy, or multiple pregnancies.

-- Q What are the symptoms of a paraumbilical hernia?
+- Q What increases my risk for a paraumbilical hernia?

-- Q How do medications treat a paraumbilical hernia?
+- Q What are the treatment options for a paraumbilical hernia?

 - Q How do other illnesses affect paraumbilical hernias?